Skip to main content

 This page explains how player input works in Eldiron.

-At a high level, player input is split into two concepts:
+At a high level, player input is routed through commands:

-• Actions: direct movement or turning commands such as forward, left, right, and backward
+• control.*: direct movement or turning commands such as control.forward, control.left, control.right, and control.backward

 Keyboard input is configured in character data via Input Mapping.